tensorflow/docs/site/en/r1/guide/extend/bindings.md

 #### Optional parameters

-If the language allows for optional parameters to a function (like keyword arguments with defaults in Python), use them for optional attributes, operation names, devices, control inputs etc. In some languages, these optional parameters can be set using dynamic scopes (like "with" blocks in Python).
+If the language allows for optional parameters for a function (like keyword arguments with defaults in Python), use them for optional attributes, operation names, devices, control inputs etc. In some languages, these optional parameters can be set using dynamic scopes (like "with" blocks in Python).
 Without these